What Is Gap Medical Insurance?

 Find Cheap Health Insurance in Your Area

-Gap health insurance is a type of supplemental medical coverage that helps you pay for various expenses, such as your deductible, copays and coinsurance.
-It’s commonly paired with a high-deductible health plan (HDHP).
+Gap insurance is supplemental medical coverage that's usually used to help pay for the deductible, copays and coinsurance of a high-deductible health plan (HDHP).

 What is gap health insurance?